WHERE IT ALL BEGAN

 In 2018, a return to Houghton with new ride Glasker Sweet Clover saw a F.O.D and 3rd place in the Young Rider National Championships after an Intermediate win, whilst RSH Contend'Or jumped another 4* Double Clear, winning best U21.
-Felicity was long listed for the Young Rider Europeans again but this time it wasn't meant to be, so Felicity moved up to CCI4*L level at Camphire in Ireland.
-Just Amazing and RSH Contend'Or both finished top 20, including 9th on Just Amazing.
-Blenheim CCI4*L saw 9yo RSH Contend Or jumping Double Clear finishing 26th/101, whilst Just Amazing gave Felicity fantastic rides to finish just outside the top 50%.
+The move up to CCI4*L level at Camphire in Ireland was a success, Just Amazing and RSH Contend'Or both finished top 20 including 9th on Just Amazing.
+Blenheim CCI4*L saw 9yo RSH Contend Or jumping Double Clear finishing 26th/101 gaining his Badminton qualification, whilst Just Amazing gave Felicity another fantastic ride.
 At the age of 20, Felicity had qualified both horses for CCI5*.
-Another convincing 4* Double Clear and top 30% finish was had with Glasker Sweet Clover out in Belgium, at Waregem 4*S in his first 4*, following on from his Double Clear at Aston AU25, whilst the younger horses stepped up to intermediate confidently.
+Another convincing 4* Double Clear and top 30% finish was had with Glasker Sweet Clover out in Belgium, at Waregem 4*S in his first 4*, whilst younger horses stepped up to intermediate confidently.
 Felicity also finished 4th again in the Goldman Cup League and 56th in the BE rider rankings.

 GOING FOR GOLD & MAJOR MILESTONES

-More Team GB appearances and a 5* TOP 10
+More Team GB appearances and a Gold Medal